RESEARCH STARTER

 Education and American Indians

-Significance: Christian missionaries, the federal government, and public school systems have assumed responsibility for educating American Indians under policies that often have emphasized assimilation over tribal identity.
+• SIGNIFICANCE: Christian missionaries, the federal government, and public school systems have assumed responsibility for educating American Indians under policies that often have emphasized assimilation over tribal identity.

-As more and more European settlers entered that part of the Americas now known as the United States, education was seen as a way of assimilating young Native Americans into the dominant white culture.
+As more and more European settlers entered that part of the Americas now known as the United States, education was seen as a way of assimilating young Native Americans into the dominant White culture.
 The history of Europeanized Indian education over four centuries tells a story of cultural genocide.

 Missionary Activity and Paternalism, 1568-1870

-The first school specifically founded for the education of Indian youth in the New World was established by the Jesuits in Havana, Florida, in 1568.
-For the next three hundred years, Catholic and Protestant religious groups dominated non-Indian attempts to educate Indians.
+The first school specifically founded for the education of American Indian youth in the New World was established by the Jesuits in Havana, Florida, in 1568.
+For the next three hundred years, Catholic and Protestant religious groups dominated non-Indian attempts to educate American Indians.
 In 1617, King James asked Anglican clergy to collect money for building “churches and schools for ye education of ye children of these Barbarians in Virginia.”
 One of the earliest of these religious schools was founded by the Reverend John Eliot in 1631 in Roxbury, Massachusetts.
-He developed a plan to bring Indians together in small, self-governing “Indian prayer towns” where they could be instructed in Christian ethics and arts.
-In order to become accepted by the Puritans in these prayer towns, Indians had to give up their old way of life completely, including long hair for men and short hair for women.
+He developed a plan to bring American Indians together in small, self-governing “Indian prayer towns” where they could be instructed in Christian ethics and arts.
+In order to become accepted by the Puritans in these prayer towns, American Indians had to give up their old way of life completely, including long hair for men and short hair for women.

 A common method of providing educational assistance during this period was by treaty stipulation.
-From the first treaty in 1778 until 1871, when treaty making with the Indians ended, the United States entered into almost four hundred treaties, of which 120 had educational provisions.
+From the first treaty in 1778 until 1871, when treaty making with the American Indians ended, the United States entered into almost four hundred treaties, of which 120 had educational provisions.
 The terms usually called for teachers, material, and equipment for educational purposes.

-The first specific appropriation by Congress for Indian education was the Act of March 30, 1802, which allowed $15,000 per year “to promote civilization among the aborigines.”
+The first specific appropriation by Congress for American Indian education was the Act of March 30, 1802, which allowed $15,000 per year “to promote civilization among the aborigines.”
 The money went mostly to missionary groups.
-In 1819, Congress established a civilization fund, which lasted until 1873, to provide financial support to religious groups and other interested individuals who were willing to live among and teach Indians.
-The Act of March 3, 1819, which established this fund, also gave the president complete authority over Indian education and remained the basic authorization for the educational activities carried out by the government on behalf of Indian people.
+In 1819, Congress established a civilization fund, which lasted until 1873, to provide financial support to religious groups and other interested individuals who were willing to live among and teach American Indians.
+The Act of March 3, 1819, which established this fund, also gave the president complete authority over American Indian education and remained the basic authorization for the educational activities carried out by the government on behalf of American Indian people.

 Manual labor schools had their beginnings during the period when the tribes were being moved out of the East and Northeast.
-Usually these were located in Indian country or at a site convenient to several tribes and, for that reason, were agreeable to the Indians.
+Usually these were located in American Indian country or at a site convenient to several tribes and, for that reason, were agreeable to the American Indians.
 They also drew support from the government, which believed that it was a waste of effort to provide only academic training.
 The first manual labor school, the Choctaw Academy, was organized in 1837 by Colonel Richard Johnson in Scott County, Kentucky.
 This school, and others that came later, offered religious, academic, and practical instruction.
 Six hours were spent daily in the classroom and six at work on farm and shop detail.
 By 1840, the US government was operating six manual labor schools with eight hundred students and eighty-seven boarding schools with about twenty-nine hundred students.

-Several Indian tribes, with the help of missionaries and educators, built and supported their own schools.
+Several American Indian tribes, with the help of missionaries and educators, built and supported their own schools.
 The Mohawks did this as early as 1712 under the influence of the Reverend Thomas Barkley, an Anglican missionary.
 This school, with one temporary suspension, operated until the end of the American Revolution.
 The Choctaw and Cherokee, before their removal from their original homelands, had instituted common schools, supported with funds obtained from the United States for land cessions.
 After the removal of these tribes to lands west of the Mississippi, the Cherokee, in 1841, and the Choctaw, in 1842, reestablished their schools.
 (A number of states had not yet provided for a system of common schools in 1842.)
 The Cherokee system, by 1852, included twenty-one elementary schools and two academies.
 The enrollment in that year was given as 1,100.
 The Choctaw had nine schools, of which seven experimented with teaching reading and writing to adults.
 Teachers were brought from the East to be in charge of advanced academic work, and the course of study included music, astronomy, Latin, botany, algebra, and elocution.
 Within ten years, however, the majority of their teachers had changed from eastern-educated missionaries to locally trained teachers.
 The Chickasaw, Creek, and Seminole tribes, also members of the Five Civilized Tribes, followed the example of the Cherokee and Choctaw within a few years and established school systems.
 In all cases, the schools were tribally supported, and they operated without federal supervision until 1906, when the tribal governments of these five tribes were destroyed by an act of Congress.

 In 1851, the period of reservation settlement began and did not end until the 1930s.
-Schools established on reservations were designed to devalue the traditional culture and religion of Indian people.
-One of the most significant ways of undermining Indian culture was the government’s attempt to suppress native language.
+Schools established on reservations were designed to devalue the traditional culture and religion of American Indian people.
+One of the most significant ways of undermining American Indian culture was the government’s attempt to suppress native language.
 In 1880, the Indian Bureau issued regulations that “all instruction must be in English” in both mission and government schools under threat of loss of government funding.
-In 1885, some teachers and administrators, recognizing the small utility of standard educational training and methods, suggested that special materials be created for Indian children.
+In 1885, some teachers and administrators, recognizing the small utility of standard educational training and methods, suggested that special materials be created for American Indian children.
 No special textbooks were developed, however, until well into the twentieth century.

 Government Control and Dependence, 1870-1923

-In 1865, under President Ulysses S. Grant, Indian boarding schools had their birth.
+In 1865, under President Ulysses S. Grant, American Indian boarding schools had their birth.
 After studying conditions among some of the western tribes, a congressional committee suggested that “boarding schools remote from Indian communities” would be most successful in solving the “Indian problem.”
-Grant, believing that the only solution lay in “the civilization” of Indians into white culture, supported the move.
+Grant, believing that the only solution lay in “the civilization” of American Indians into White culture, supported the move.
 In 1878, the boarding school system was launched when the Carlisle Indian School in Carlisle, Pennsylvania, was founded by General Richard Henry Pratt.
-Pratt, alarmed at the “gross injustices to both races[Indians and blacks]” which he had observed, believed that true equality could come to the Indians only if they learned to feel at home in the white world, where they deserved both “the opportunities and . . . safeguards of our Declaration and Constitution.”
-At Carlisle, which enrolled children from the midwestern and western tribes, students were required to speak, read, and write English and to assume the clothing and customs of white people.
-They were taught skills which would later help them become employed in trades such as blacksmithing, carpentry, tailoring, and farming.
+Pratt, alarmed at the “gross injustices to both races [American Indians and Black people]” that he had observed, believed that true equality could come to the American Indians only if they learned to feel at home in the White world, where they deserved both “the opportunities and . . . safeguards of our Declaration and Constitution.”
+At Carlisle, which enrolled children from the midwestern and western tribes, students were required to speak, read, and write English and to assume the clothing and customs of White people.
+They were taught skills that would later help them become employed in trades such as blacksmithing, carpentry, tailoring, and farming.
 Girls were taught domestic skills.
-After completing school, students were placed with white families for three years; they worked in exchange for their upkeep.
+After completing school, students were placed with White families for three years; they worked in exchange for their upkeep.
 The families were paid fifty dollars a year to cover costs of clothing and health care.

 Forts no longer needed by the army were converted into boarding schools.
 Between 1889 and 1892, twelve such boarding schools were established.
 Little attention was paid to tribal differences in language and customs.
 It was assumed—rightly—that if children could be taken at a young enough age and moved far enough away from the influences of family and tribe, the odds against their ever again becoming a part of their original environment were remote.
 Children as young as five years old were sent to the boarding schools.
-The shock, fear, and loneliness which these children faced upon being uprooted from everything familiar and known can only be imagined.
-Pratt, operating under the noblest of intentions, had unwittingly contributed to one of the saddest chapters in Indian history.
+The shock, fear, and loneliness that these children faced upon being uprooted from everything familiar and known can only be imagined.
+Pratt, operating under the noblest of intentions, had unwittingly contributed to one of the saddest chapters in American Indian history.

 YearEvent